czhpage/DBANet/README.md

 ---

 ### 🗂 Folder Structure
-The processed dataset folders are organized as follows:
+The preprocessed dataset folders are organized as follows:
 ```bash
 ./synapse_data/
 ├── npy